That was so helpful. Thank you

 6. Strengthen the Vagus Nerve

 The vagus nerve is the longest cranial nerve.
 It extends from our brain to our abdomen and travels to various organs.
 The vagus nerve serves an important function because it has a direct impact on our parasympathetic nervous system, which helps us feel calm.
-The following can all strengthen the vagus nerve and help us feel more relaxed: humming; singling loudly; deep breathing with longer exhales; probiotics; hugging; exercise; positive social interactions; laughing; cold water (check with your doctor about using cold showers for anxiety since it can cause a drastic drop in blood pressure); and yoga and meditation.
+The following can all strengthen the vagus nerve and help us feel more relaxed: humming; singing loudly; deep breathing with longer exhales; probiotics; hugging; exercise; positive social interactions; laughing; cold water (check with your doctor about using cold showers for anxiety since it can cause a drastic drop in blood pressure); and yoga and meditation.

 7. Observe the Anxiety